-So take a gentle dip into well-being.
-The explore well-being page gives you information on all the sections of the site, for you to explore at your leisure.
-The coping skills page gives you some immediate resources to try out, that can be very helpful in times of stress.
+The explore well-being page gives you information on all the sections of the site, for you to explore.
+The coping skills page gives you some immediate resources to try out, that can be very helpful in times of accumulative stress.

-MARCH 2020 SITE UPDATE: This site has been updated in March 2020 to help provide support in the current period of uncertainty and rapid changes, to provide psychosocial resilience.
-For example, for everyone who is in home confinement (WHO 2016).
-Please look at the understanding stress page to gain more information about this update, and the additional dimensions of stress that may negatively impact us at this challenging time.
+SUPPORT SITE UPDATE: This well-being site has been designed to help provide psychosocial support in ongoing periods of uncertainty and rapid change.
+One example of these stems from the global coronavirus situation (WHO 2016).
+Please look at the understanding stress page to gain more information about the additional dimensions of stress that may negatively impact us during these types of challenging times.